The Complete Guide To Self-Employment Taxes

 Step 4: Submit Your Return To The IRS

 There are two ways to fill out your tax forms.
 You can do so online through tax filing software.
-There are a number of free filing options available if you meet certain conditions.
+There are a number of available options to file self-employment taxes for free if you meet certain conditions.
 Many tax software providers offer additional resources and tutorials to help you file your taxes and get the most out of your deductions.

 You also have the option to download the paper forms directly from the IRS.
 Then, you fill out the forms and submit them by mail.